alfinnahuway/playstation-clone/README.md

 - **Data Search**: There is a search feature that allows users to search for games based on title or other characteristics.
 This helps users find the games they are looking for more easily.

+- **Loading Screen**: A loading screen has been implemented to enhance user experience while fetching data from the API.
+It provides feedback to users that the data is being loaded.

 ## Related Technologies

 - **ReactJS**: Used as the primary framework for developing components and user interface interactions.